Sage the Gemini: 2013–present: Remember Me

 In March 2013, Sage released the singles "Red Nose" and "Gas Pedal" featuring Iamsu!, the latter has reached number 29 on the US Billboard Hot 100, making it his first top 40 hit; it also reached number six on the Hot R&B/Hip-Hop Songs.
 The songs immediately became hits and gained substantial airplay, which persuaded Republic Records to sign a deal with him in August 2013.
 The Recording Industry Association of America certified "Red Nose" Gold and "Gas Pedal" Platinum.
 On March 25, 2014, Sage released his debut studio album, Remember Me.

 In October 2014, he was featured on Flo Rida's single "G.D.F.R.", which peaked at number eight on the Billboard Hot 100.
 In July 2017, Sage released his debut mixtape, Morse Code, which includes the Gold certified single "Now and Later".
 "Now and Later" peaked at the #1 spot on the urban charts in Australia and the UK.

 Personal life

-Sage has a daughter named Lai'lah Woods.
-Sage dated Jordin Sparks for a short time in 2015.
+Woods was 19 when he had his first child, a daughter, in 2011.
+He dated Jordin Sparks for a short time in 2015.
+His second daughter was born in 2017 to an unnamed woman.